ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 `webtransport` ({{upgrade-token}}).
 The `:scheme` field MUST be `https`.
 Both the `:authority` and the `:path` value MUST be set; those fields indicate the desired WebTransport server.
-In a Web context, the request MUST include an `Origin` header field {{!ORIGIN=RFC6454}} that includes the origin of the site that requested the creation of the session.
+In a Web context, the request MUST include an `Origin` header field {{ORIGIN}} that includes the origin of the site that requested the creation of the session.

 Upon receiving an extended CONNECT request with a `:protocol` field set to `webtransport`, the HTTP server checks if the identified resource supports WebTransport sessions.
-If the resource does not, the server SHOULD reply with status code 406 ({{Section 15.5.7 of !RFC9110}}).
-If it does, it MAY accept the session by replying with a 2xx series status code, as defined in {{Section 15.3 of !SEMANTICS=I-D.ietf-httpbis-semantics}}.
+If the resource does not, the server SHOULD reply with status code 406 ({{Section 15.5.7 of HTTP}}).
+If it does, it MAY accept the session by replying with a 2xx series status code, as defined in {{Section 15.3 of HTTP}}.
 The WebTransport server MUST verify the `Origin` header to ensure that the specified origin is allowed to access the server in question.